Modern Minimal Perfect Hashing: A Survey: Evaluation

 \myparagraph{Bucket Placement\@.} PTHash \cite{pibiri2021pthash} and CHD \cite{belazzougui2009hash} have a similar trade-off between construction time and space consumption.
-PHOBIC \cite{hermann2024phobic} improves the space consumption of PTHash.
+PHOBIC \cite{hermann2024phobic} improves the construction time of PTHash significantly through its optimized bucket assignment function.
 The construction time of FCH \cite{fox1992faster} is rather far from the other approaches.
-The construction of PtrHash \cite{grootkoerkamp2025ptrhash}, an extension of PTHash and PHOBIC, is consistently faster than the other approaches based on bucket placement.
+PtrHash \cite{grootkoerkamp2025ptrhash}, an extension of PTHash and PHOBIC, achieves significantly faster construction, allthough at a larger space consumption.
+Finally, PHast \cite{beling2025phast} is focused mainly on query speed but also achieves very good construction performance and small space consumption.
 Because of its fast queries that we will look at in \cref{s:query}, it fills most of the dominance map about space and construction time.
-Because PtrHash covers such a large range of configurations, it is a good initial choice when space is not the limiting factor.
+Because PtrHash and PHast cover such a large range of configurations, they are a good initial choice in practice.

 \myparagraph{Recursive Splitting\@.} RecSplit \cite{esposito2020recsplit} is a construction that achieved a significant step towards the space lower bound at the time of its publication.
 Today, it is mostly dominated by the SIMD-parallel implementation.
 Just like RecSplit, SIMDRecSplit \cite{bez2023high} is originally designed for small space consumption.
-We make the surprising observation that SIMDRecSplit not only wins for the most space-efficient configurations, but also dominates the construction time of most other approaches even for less space-efficient cases.
+We make the surprising observation that SIMDRecSplit not only wins for the most space-efficient configurations, but also has very competitive construction time for less space-efficient cases.
 However, being based on the splitting tree of RecSplit, it has quite slow queries, so in the dominance map, it only appears in areas that no other approaches can reach. \consensus-RS \cite{lehmann2025consensus} needs the smallest amount of space.
 As visible in the logarithmic versions of the plots, it significantly outperforms previous approaches in terms of space efficiency.